yilinding1017/SketchIt-App/readme.md

      - **Copy**: copy the currently selected shape onto clipboard (must be used in selection tool mode with one shape being selected)
      - **Cut**: cut the currently selected shape onto clipboard (must be used in selection tool mode with one shape being selected)
-     - **Paste**: paste the shape on the clipboard (if there is one) on to the canvas at its originally position when it is copied/cut (must be used in selection tool mode
+     - **Paste**: paste the shape on the clipboard (if there is one) on to the canvas at its originally position when it is copied/cut (must be used in selection tool mode.
+Note that a copied/cut item can only be paste once

    - Help